Ensibuuko/database-admin-assignment/README.md

 Changes made to the database in a Laravel application require a database migration to be written.

 Read about [migrations here](https://laravel.com/docs/5.5/migrations) and practice implementing one or two migrations.
-You'll be asked to do this during the live-coding.
+You may be asked to do this during the live-coding.

 # Interacting with the Docker Container